viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 }
 {% endhighlight %}

-The IntelliJ plugin Swing GUI Designer helps with the GUI creation.Thanks to this Swing elements can be declared as global variables in the GUI class...
+The IntelliJ plugin `Swing GUI Designer` helps with the GUI creation.
+Thanks to this Swing elements can be declared as global variables in the GUI class...

 {% highlight ruby %}
 private JButton copyButton;